 How to Apply

-For mid-year arrival, applications are reviewed on a rolling basis and students are accepted depending on the number of spots available in each grade.
+2023-24 Applications are reviewed on a rolling basis and qualified students are accepted based on availability in each grade.

 Questions?
 Please contact firstname.lastname@example.org or (609) 430-3001

 FASP is where your child will:

 - Learn to speak, read, and write fluently in both English and French.

 - Join a multicultural community representing over 30 countries.

 - Nurture their natural curiosity and creativity.